Jan 12, 2021 09:50 AM EST

 For most college students, their parents aren't completely out of the picture.
 If you had an emergency, they would be there to help you out.
 Regardless, being on your own and away from the nest while simultaneously juggling your college classes can be draining.

-Learning how to stay positive is key to not only getting by but learning how to thrive while in school.
+To help you overcome the emotional and mental struggles of being an independent college student, keeping a positive attitude and mindset can certainly go a long way.
+However, learning how to stay positive is key to not only getting by but learning how to thrive while in school.
 We're here to give you some tools to make it happen.
 Keep reading for a complete guide on staying positive in school.

 Remember Why You're There